zilliztech/zdoc/docs/tutorials/resource-planning/select-zilliz-cloud-service-plans.md

 - **Standard** & **Enterprise**: Scalability of CUs and collections is defined by the selected plan, with max capacities of 30 million and 300 million 768-dimensional vectors, respectively.

-- **Self-Hosted**: Exclusive to users requiring 128 CUs or more, offering enhanced security and compliance features via private VPC deployment.
+- **Bring Your Own Cloud (BYOC)**: Exclusive to users requiring 128 CUs or more, offering enhanced security and compliance features via private VPC deployment.

 ## Related topics{#related-topics}